 Your classroom teachers are the people who have day to day contact with your children and their work is of great importance.

 Holy Spirit infants school is a Catholic primary school which seeks to witness to Jesus' teaching about the Kingdom of God.
+This year (during our Sunday Gospel readings at Church) we will particularly listen to the Gospel according to Matthew.
 Matthew's Gospel will help you to understand what we mean by the "Kingdom of God".
 If you don't have a copy of the Gospels (they are a part of the Bible), this would be a very valuable addition to your home.
 If you wanted to read Matthew Chapters five, six and seven you would have a wonderful introduction to the values that Jesus taught.